Bambo-Rambo/RNG-Guides/DexNavRNG.md

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/DexNav/DexNav4.png)

-When you get close to your target index, return to your location (If you have to build a chain, I suggest returning around ~1500 indexes before your target otherwise the suggested number is ~800).
+When you get close to your target index, return to your location (If you have to build the 4-length chain, I suggest returning around ~1500 indexes before your target otherwise the suggested number is ~800).

 Check the coordinates of your index in Tiny Finder and find an appropriate tile to stand on.
 Remember that the resulting patch must fit INSIDE the grass (or water if you aim for an aquatic encounter).